ha5dzs/nyuad-aprs-server/README.md

 ##### Set up database tables

-The script should be executed by the user that owns the database "trackdirect".
+The script has the database user and password saved, you can execute it as a standard user.
+It populates the database with the bundled `.sql` files, so other things can interact with them.

 ```shell
 /opt/trackdirect/server/scripts/db_setup.sh trackdirect 5432 /opt/trackdirect/misc/database/tables